-Don’t get me wrong, you will get better with a golf club in your hand.
+Don’t get me wrong; you will get better with a golf club in your hand.
 However, there are other ways to learn.
 Read about practice routines.
 Watch videos of the shots you find difficult.
 Get some golf joy in your life by watching the professionals playing their best shots.
-You will learn a lot from these.
+You will learn a lot from them.

 Improve your fitness